DoaJCBlogger/youtubedl_java_wrapper/README.md

 I recommend running this in NetBeans so you can easily copy-paste the output from its console.

-The program supports playlists and individual videos.
+The program supports channels, playlists, and individual videos.
 To scrape a URL, paste it into the URL field and click Start.

 Once it's done, you have a choice.
 You can open a window and copy-paste commands into it one at a time, or you can copy-paste the commands into a batch file.